ambrosus/app-sensor-telemetry/README.md

 ## app-sensor-telemetry
 This application demonstrates capturing sensor measurements on the blockchain using Ambrosus API.

+It's composed of:
+1. A local connection to our private Ethereum test network using testrpc
+2. A local node.js app (bridge) that receives data from sensors and pushes it
+3. An ethereum smart contract that receives sensor data periodically and reacts if sensed data exceeds a predefined threshold

 ## Installation
 1. Clone this repo and install dependencies
 ```